 The Frog Prince

 The frog ran a long, wretched finger down her smooth porcelain cheek.
-With his slimy tendrilled hands he pulled her face in and kissed her passionately, pushing his long bulbous tongue down her throat until she gagged.
-The maidens screams were muffled and her flailing arms beat futilely against the frogs chest.
-He lifted up her dress but stopped suddenly, and for a moment time appeared to be frozen.
-Frantically he looked around, he then stood up and paced around the swamp, trying to peer over the long reeds.
+With his slimy tendrilled hands he pulled her face in and pushed his long bulbous tongue down her throat until she gagged.
+The maiden’s screams were muffled and her flailing arms beat futilely against the frogs chest.
+He began to lift up her dress but stopped suddenly, and for a moment time appeared to be frozen.
+Frantically he looked around, before beginning to pace around the swamp, trying to peer over the long reeds.
 He looked down at the maiden, who lay, eyes shut, dress covered in mud.
-His heart sank and sweat smothered his brow; he ran.
+His heart sank and sweat smothered his brow: he ran.

 He raced through the lively market, his feet pattering on the cobbled street.
 Every few seconds he strained his neck to look behind him.
-Some people craned their heads too look at the strange sight of a frog sprinting through a crowded market, while others had seen too much in their lives to care.
-Spotting an open door he took a chance, and dived sideways through the doorway and scuttled up the stairs.
+Some people craned their heads to look at the strange sight of a frog sprinting through a crowded market, while others had seen too much in their lives to care.
+Spotting an open door he took a chance, dived sideways through the doorway and scuttled up the stairs.
 Laying low on the roof, he shimmied to the edge to try and pinpoint who was stalking him through the streets.
 He saw a soldier, garbed in chain mail and wearing a sheath at his waist.
-He saw a man who walked with purpose who could have been concealing a weapon under his rags.
-He saw a great many people who could have been following him, but giving up on knowing his pursuer he rolled over to rest his rapidly beating heart, but as he did, a fully armoured man appeared, towering over him.
+He saw a man walking with purpose who could have been concealing a weapon under his rags.
+He saw a great many people who could have been following him but he gave up knowing his pursuer.
+He rolled over to rest his rapidly beating heart, but as he did, he found a fully armoured towering over him.
 He shot to his feet and, though many thoughts rushed through his head, nothing told him what to do, and so he simply threw himself backwards off the roof and crashed down onto the street below.